Common Challenges in API Development and How to Overcome Them

 How to Overcome It:

-- Encrypt Data: Use HTTPS to encrypt data in transit and consider encrypting sensitive data at rest.
+- Encrypt Data: Use HTTPS to encrypt data in transit and ensure sensitive information is protected.

-- Rate Limiting and Throttling: Protect your API from abuse by limiting the number of requests a user can make within a specific time frame.
+- Rate Limiting and Throttling: Prevent abuse by limiting the number of requests a client can make within a specific time frame.

-- Regular Security Audits: Conduct penetration testing and code reviews to identify and fix vulnerabilities.
+- Regular Security Audits: Conduct regular penetration testing and code reviews to identify vulnerabilities.

 The Challenge: